ventinus/Budget/README.md

   - cumulative totals on a weekly/monthly basis (local state option)
   - add some kind of trends overview (based on defined budgets)
 - add budgets and incorporate how budgets are utilized in forecast
-- add notification for falling below comfort level
-- add error messages for input fields
 - hide recurring events add button when no cash accounts have been created
-- add labels to form fields (as are done in "Date", "Repeat Every", etc.)
-- add error message for trying to delete a cash account used in recurring events
+- add error message for trying to delete a cash account used in recurring events (maybe confirm for a dependent destroy?)
-- prevent creating a recurring event when no cash accounts present
 - rewrite docs ;)

 ## Customizing App Display Name and Icon